 1 Oozells Square, Birmingham, England B1 2HS

-Visit the exhibitions organised at the gallery.
-The artworks there are accompanied by a variety of media, including sound, film, photography, sculpture, and installation.
+Visit the exhibitions organized at the gallery.
+The artworks there are accompanied by various media, including sound, film, photography, sculpture, and installation.
 The best part is that there is no entry fee.

-It’s the only specialised shop in Birmingham where you can find a wide range of books, crafts, and artworks of various famous artists.
+It’s the only specialized shop in Birmingham where you can find a wide range of books, crafts, and artworks of various famous artists.
 So, do not forget to give it a try.

 Love arts and culture?
-Do join the workshops, seminars, live events, activity programs, and other public and youth programs to learn more about it.
+Join the workshops, seminars, live events, activity programs, and other public and youth programs to learn more about it.

 12. Victoria Square

-The square is considered the centre of Birmingham.
-The entire area is pedestrianised.
+The square is considered the center of Birmingham.
+The entire area is pedestrianized.
 You have no trouble going for a stroll.
-Also, there is a statue of Queen Victoria to catch your attention.
+Also, there is a statue of Queen Victoria that catches your attention.

 If you’re looking for nearby attractions, the famous Town Hall is on the west, the Council House is on the north, Colmore Row is on the east, and Victoria Square House is on the south.
-So, you must add this one among the best places to visit in Birmingham.
+So, you must add this one among Birmingham’s best places.

 13. Philip’s Cathedral

-It is one of the oldest places to visit in Birmingham, which is a fine example of English Baroque architecture.
+Philip’s Cathedral is one of the oldest places in Birmingham, and it is a fine example of English Baroque architecture.
 The Philip’s Cathedral is a famous church in England and also the seat of the Bishop of Birmingham.

-The beautifully designed windows and the set of stained glasses attract the visitors and worshippers.
+The beautifully designed windows and stained glasses attract visitors and worshippers.
+This artistic treasure showcases the work of pre-Raphelite arts.

-The prayers are organised with soothing music, which creates a divine and peaceful atmosphere.
-You will undoubtedly looooove the atmosphere there.
+The prayers are organized with soothing music, which creates a divine and peaceful atmosphere.
+You will undoubtedly love the atmosphere there.

 You will find some great shopping options near the cathedral.
 They include a high-end departmental store on the one hand and some pubs and bars on the other.
 It is also among the unique tourist attractions in Birmingham.